vendramin/vendramin.github.io/bachelor_topics.md

 number of singularities can be constructed using Chebyshev's polynomials.

 ##### References:
 * Fischer, Gerd.
 Plane algebraic curves.
 Translated from the 1994 German original by Leslie Kay.
 Student Mathematical Library, 15.
-American Mathematical Society, Providence, RI, 2001. xvi+229 pp. ISBN: 0-8218-2122-9.
+American Mathematical Society, Providence, RI, 2001.
 * Pecker, Daniel.
 Simple constructions of algebraic curves with nodes.
 Compositio Math.
 87 (1993), no. 1, 1-4.

 ---